Jamolo5/uma-scanner/README.md

 Some Umas have identically named events which are not correctly identified (e.g. Dance Lesson, New Year's Resolutions, etc) Scenario specific events do not have data
+The "Select Alternative Match" button thingy doesn't work very well, it lets you select another closely matching option if the fuzzy match didn't pick the right even, but after making your selection it gets overwritten on the next loop.
+Usually the best match is good enough that I haven't bothered improving this functionality.